The Hanging Garden (film): Cast

+Distribution

+The film premiered at the 1997 Toronto International Film Festival.

+It subsequently screened at the 1997 Atlantic Film Festival, the 1997 Cinéfest Sudbury International Film Festival, and the 1997 Vancouver International Film Festival.

+It premiered in the United States at the 1998 Sundance Film Festival, before going into wider theatrical release.

-Critical reaction
+Critical reception

 Roger Ebert favourably reviewed the film, writing that "It may be magic realism, but isn't it also the simple truth?
 Don't the ghosts of our former selves attend family events right along with our current manifestations?
 Don't parents still sometimes relate to us as if we were children, don't siblings still carry old resentments, aren't old friends still stuck on who we used to be?
 And don't we sometimes resurrect old personas and dust them off for a return engagement?
 Aren't all of those selves stored away inside somewhere?"

 For Variety, Brendan Kelly wrote that "'The Hanging Garden' is often in danger of seeming overly pretentious, but Fitzgerald wisely undercuts the formal artiness with strong, emotional storytelling.
 In many ways, this is a simple yarn of a son dealing with the usual family demons and, on that level, is an affecting piece of filmmaking.
 Beyond that, the mix of film-school formalism and down-to-earth drama makes the pic a unique offering."

+In 2001, an industry poll conducted by Playback named it the 11th best Canadian film of the preceding 15 years.

 Awards

-The film premiered at the 1997 Toronto International Film Festival, where it won the People's Choice Award and was cowinner with Atom Egoyan's The Sweet Hereafter of the juried award for Best Canadian Film.
-It was only the second film in the history of the festival, following Denys Arcand's The Decline of the American Empire in 1986, to win both awards.

-It subsequently screened at the Atlantic Film Festival, where it won the Audience Award, the Best Canadian Film Award, the Best Atlantic Film Award, Best Writing and Best Direction nods for Fitzgerald, Best Actor for Veinotte and Best Actress for Orenstein.
-It also won the awards for Best Canadian Film at the Cinéfest Sudbury International Film Festival and the Vancouver International Film Festival.